aws-samples/aws-serverless-workshops/WebApplication/2_UserManagement/README.md

 1. Choose **Next** on the Select Template page.

 1. Provide the name of your website bucket from module 1 for the  **Website Bucket Name** (e.g. `wildrydes-yourname`) and choose **Next**.

+    **Note:** You must specify the same bucket name you used in the previous module.
+If you provide a bucket name that does not exist or that you do not have write access to, the CloudFormation stack will fail during creation.

     ![Speficy Details Screenshot](../images/module2-cfn-specify-details.png)

 1. On the Options page, leave all the defaults and choose **Next**.